Wildlife (Jungle) Safari in Nepal

 Best Time

 There are a kindly basic lodges and comfortable hotels to stay near Shuklaphanta.
 Several places have meal plans incorporated into their safaris, as well as other full packages that are provided by a tour guide.
-Safari is usually a multiple-day activity where there are one or several excursions per day.
+Safari is usually a multiple-day activity where there is one or several excursions per day.

 Sagarmatha National Park

-This is a measure that will inspire more adventure lovers to visit this wonderful park that hosts jungle safaris apart from having avalanche-like mountains, including Mount Everest.
+This is a measure that will inspire more adventure lovers to visit this wonderful park that hosts jungle safaris, apart from having avalanche-like mountains, including Mount Everest.

-Though the park may be well-renowned for trekking, it adjoins several ecosystems that would naturally host different animals, making it an interesting park for safari.
+Though the park may be well-renowned for trekking, it adjoins several ecosystems that would naturally host different animals, making it an interesting park for a safari.

 Safari in the Park